Ryanmkah/Stock-Analysis-Project/README.md

 # Stock Data Analysis Project

 ## Overview
-This project fetches stock data for specified tickers from Yahoo Finance, calculates a 2-day moving average, and visualizes the stock prices along with their volume.
+This project fetches stock data from Yahoo Finance, calculates a 2-day moving average, and visualizes the stock prices along with their volume.
 The script allows users to input multiple stock tickers and generates plots for each.

 ## Features
 - Fetches historical stock data from Yahoo Finance.